Creativity Portal Playground!

 Alternatively, re-draw your picture directly on the block.

-CAUTION: Most carving tools are very sharp, so always keep your hands "behind" the tool to avoid injury.
+Caution: Most carving tools are very sharp, so always keep your hands "behind" the tool (not in front) to avoid injury.

 You may have to repeat steps 5 and 6 several times to get the knack of good pressed printing.
 Through experimenting you'll see how much ink you need to yield the best imprints.
 You can also experiment with mixing different ink colors on top of the block to make multi-colored prints.